🌐 Network Fix

 Why am I connected but have no internet?

-Your device is connected to Wi-Fi, but it cannot reach the internet due to a gateway issue.
+Your device is connected to Wi-Fi but cannot communicate with the gateway (router).

 Final Thoughts

-This is a common network issue and usually easy to fix.
+The "Default Gateway Not Available" error is a common Windows networking issue and is usually quick to fix.